drwnz/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/point-cloud.md

 For Velodyne VLP-16, there are 16 channels.
 Default order of channels in drivers are generally in firing order.

 In the `PointXYZIRC` and `PointXYZIRCAEDT` types, the `C` field represents the vertical channel ID with a `UINT16`.
+For a sensor where channels are not used, the value will be set to zero.

 ### Azimuth